 Sai Baba's many 'private' rumours and predictions are evidently designed to keep devotees in a state of unknowing and mental indecision about the world.
 By directing attention future wards, Sai Baba can hope that they will not dig into his past and note all the failed predictions and direct lies he has perpetrated through the decades. ("Forget the past" as he always advises followers!).

 The New Zealand Sai devotees, Poppy and Arthur Hillcoat, were in Cherepovets (Russia) in May, 2005.
-Poppy reported that she met Rita and Robert Bruce before leaving for Russia, and they told her Sai's latest prediction to them: (Literally translated report on the Russian Forum (screen capture below posted by 'Lily' (8.8.2005, 21:29))
+Poppy reported that she met Rita and Robert Bruce before leaving for Russia, and they told her Sai's latest prediction to them: (Literally translated report on the Russian Forum - click to see screen capture posted by 'Lily' (8.8.2005, 21:29)

 "At the conference Rita and Robert conducted a one-day workshop of 'parenting school' and a workshop on 'family and marriage'.
 I don't recall exact titles.
 And it was Rita Bruce whom Swami told about practically instant transformation of people's consciousness after his 80th anniversary."